 History of the Moldovan Medical Journal

 The journal was founded in 1958 on the initiative of Nicolae Testemitsanu, an outstanding expert in orthopedics, social medicine and public health (fig.1).
-The Ministry of Health of the Republic of Moldova has become the publisher and authorized the first scientific medical periodical under the title Pazirea Sanatatii [Protecting Health] in Romanian (fig. 2) and under the title Zdravookhranenie [Health Care] in Russian.
+The Ministry of Health of the Republic of Moldova has become the publisher and authorized the first scientific medical periodical under the title Pazirea Sanatatii [Protection Health] in Romanian (fig. 2) and under the title Zdravookhranenie [Health Protection] in Russian.
 The journal was published once in two months in Cyrillic alphabet.
 In 1959 V. Ya.
 Negrescu (editor-in-chief), N. K. Gheorghiu (vice editor-in-chief), N. L. Gladyrevskii, N. T. Starostenko, A. G. Diorditsa (executive secretary), V. I. Kant, M. M. Bobanova, N. A. Testemitsanu, N. Ch.
 Anestiadi were the members of the editorial board of the journal (fig. 3).
 The journal included the following rubrics: health care organization, social medicine, clinical and theoretical medicine, the history of medicine, connection with foreign countries, medicine in capitalist countries and health statistics.